I have a technical question regarding the use of aluminium.

 The 5000 series alloys with a magnesium content greater than 3% are susceptible, when held within the temperature range 66ºC to 230ºC, to the risk of creating a sensitive metallurgical structure that can result in stress corrosion.
 The length of time at temperature is a critical factor in determining the degree of sensitization.

 Aluminium does not rust.
 Under normal circumstances a thin layer of oxide forms on the surface of aluminium metal on contact with air protecting the metal beneath from further corrosion.
 In adverse weather conditions or due to other environmental factors the corrosion pattern of aluminium is more complex.
 Without more information it is not possible to put a time on this process.
-For more information on aluminum corrosion we would suggest you contact a technical body such as a metallurgical department of a university.
+For more information on aluminium corrosion we would suggest you contact a technical body such as a metallurgical department of a university.

 We would recommend that you contact the European Aluminium Foil Association for the information you require.